MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-entry-properties.md

 ---
-title: Map Style Sheet Entry Properites | Microsoft Docs ms.custom: ms.date: 05/26/2020
+title: Map Style Sheet Entry Properties | Microsoft Docs
-ms.reviewer:
+description: The properties listed below can be set on entries in a map style sheet to customize the appearance of a map in various Microsoft map controls. ms.custom: ms.date: 05/26/2020 ms.reviewer: